Tafara-N/alx-backend/0x03-queuing_system_in_js/README.md

 GitHub repository: alx-backend
 Directory: 0x03-queuing_system_in_js
-File: 7-job_creator.js
+File: `7-job_creator.js`

-9. Track progress and errors with Kue: Create the Job processor mandatory
+### 9. Track progress and errors with Kue: Create the Job processor

-In a file named 7-job_processor.js:
+In a file named `7-job_processor.js`:

 Create an array that will contain the blacklisted phone numbers.
-Add in it 4153518780 and 4153518781 - these 2 numbers will be blacklisted by our jobs processor.
+Add in it `4153518780` and `4153518781` - these 2 numbers will be blacklisted by our jobs processor.

-Create a function sendNotification that takes 4 arguments: phoneNumber, message, job, and done:
+Create a function `sendNotification` that takes 4 arguments: `phoneNumber`, `message`, `job`, and `done`:

-When the function is called, track the progress of the job of 0 out of 100 If phoneNumber is included in the “blacklisted array”, fail the job with an Error object and the message: Phone number PHONE_NUMBER is blacklisted
+- When the function is called, track the progress of the `job` of `0` out of `100`
+- If `phoneNumber` is included in the “blacklisted array”, fail the job with an `Error` object and the message: `Phone number PHONE_NUMBER is blacklisted`
-Otherwise:
+- Otherwise:
-Track the progress to 50%
+    - Track the progress to 50%
-Log to the console Sending notification to PHONE_NUMBER, with message: MESSAGE
+    - Log to the console `Sending notification to PHONE_NUMBER, with message: MESSAGE`

 Create a queue with `Kue` that will proceed job of the queue `push_notification_code_2` with two jobs at a time.